Handicapper (horse): 1901: three-year-old season

 Handicapper began his second season at Newmarket in April when he ran unplaced behind the four-year-old Petridge in a minor handicap race.
 On 1 May 1901 Handicapper started a 33/1 outsider for the 93rd running of the 2000 Guineas over the Rowley Mile.
 Veles started favourite ahead of Doricles, Orchid (Champagne Stakes) and Lord Bobs (Dewhurst Stakes) in a field of seventeen.
 Ridden by Bill Halsey he took the lead at half way, went clear of his rivals, and "sailed past the post, the easiest of winners" two lengths clear of Doricles with Osboch a neck away in third place.
 The Jockey Club held an inquiry into the colt's dramatic improvement but were satisfied by Fred Day's explanation.

 As a result of his win in the Guineas, Handicapper was strongly fancied for the Epsom Derby a month later but his odds drifted on the day of the race and he was not among the first ten finishers in a race won by Volodyovski.
 At Royal Ascot later in June Handicapper finished unplaced behind the Duke of Devonshire's Lauzun in the St James's Palace Stakes.
 His poor form led to him being described as "one of the worst horses that have attained classic honours".

 Later career

 Handicapper remained in training for at least two more years but failed to win any further major races.
 At the age of five in 1903 he finished third in the Royal Hunt Cup.
 In the Liverpool Cup he finished third to the six-year-old Captain Kettle, to whom he was conceding 23 pounds in weight.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Handicapper an "poor" winner of the 2000 Guineas.

 Stud career

 Handicapper was exported to Belgium in 1904, where is progeny earned 700,000 francs.
 Exported to Germany in 1913, Handicapper was standing in Reuthen, Germany in 1916 for a fee of 500 marks.
 Handicapper died in 1921.

 Pedigree

+^ Handicapper is inbred 5S x 4D to the stallion Voltigeur, meaning that he appears fifth generation (via Vedette)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.